kedebug/CodeSlice/README.md

-All exercise code on my way learning python.
+Exercise code on my way learning python.
 ====================
 JUST FOR FUN.